 Jenny: Yes.
 Besides, urban areas have no realistic view or fresh air, so the people frequently suffer from nature deficit disorder, restlessness Etc.

 Tonika: Yes, you are right.
-The city people have hardly any contact with nature, which is harmful to their physical and mental health.
+The city people hardly have any contact with nature, which harms their physical and mental health.

-Jenny: The village people have love, affection, sympathy, simplicity, and sincerity, strengthening their social bondage, whereas city dwellers are unfriendly, insincere, uncooperative, and self-centred due to their mechanical lifestyle.
+Jenny: The village people have love, affection, sympathy, simplicity, and sincerity, strengthening their social bondage, whereas city dwellers are unfriendly, insincere, uncooperative, and self-centered due to their mechanical lifestyle.